 What excites you about NSF BioPACIFIC MIP?

-The BioPACIFIC MIP Fellows and Affiliates program is an excellent fit for my research.
-My work seeks to forge new tools and engineering understanding for bio-inspired and sequence-defined materials, in a manner that critically leverages combined experimental and computational approaches developed within the MIP.
-The accessibility of high-throughput SAXS and microscopy instrumentation as well as BioPACIFIC MIP-centric computational workflows involving atomistic, coarse-grained, and field theoretic methods, will be integral to enabling my work that bridges the microscopic and macroscopic scales to enable new discoveries in this area.
-Additionally, the interdisciplinary training of the BioPACIFIC MIP Fellows and Affiliates program provides not only methods and techniques to facilitate my research, but also important connections between academia and industry.
-In particular, the program provides the opportunity to immerse me in a research environment with regular SETs meetings with other members that will offer significant opportunities to broaden my research ideas and opportunities to apply my expertise to other fields.
-This kind of training involving interdisciplinary collaboration as well as the state-of-the-art high-throughput research tools is ideal for my career preparation for a future faculty position in chemical engineering.
+The BioPACIFIC MIP is an excellent fit for my research.
+My work seeks to forge new tools and engineering understanding for bio-inspired and sequence-defined materials, critically leveraging combined experimental and computational approaches developed within the MIP.
+The accessibility of high-throughput SAXS and microscopy instrumentation and BioPACIFIC MIP-centric computational workflows involving atomistic, coarse-grained, and field theoretic methods will be integral to enabling my work that bridges the microscopic and macroscopic scales to enable new discoveries.